liberland/laws/drafting/drafts/misdemeanor-law.md

 ### Title 4: Disciplinary Offenses

-#### Article 11: Disciplinary Jurisdiction

-Liberland shall exercise disciplinary jurisdiction over all government agents or settlers volunteering for a public project who are physically present on the land or are performing tasks critical for the settlement and directly connected to it.
-These individuals are henceforth referred to as persons "on active settlement duty."

 #### Article 12: Failure to Report on Duty

-Any individual who is on active settlement duty and fails to report for duty before the morning muster deadline shall be subject to a penalty of 100 LLM.
+Any individual who is on active duty and fails to report for duty before the morning muster deadline shall be subject to a penalty of 100 LLM.

 #### Article 13: Demeritorious Conduct

-Any individual who is on active settlement duty and publicly shames the settlement of Liberland through their:
+Any individual who is on active duty and publicly shames the settlement of Liberland through their:

   a) Conduct,